BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - An Introduction to Multithreading in C++20 - Anthony Williams
   - A Lock-Free Atomic Shared Pointer in Modern Cpp - Timur Doumler
   - A Pattern Language for Expressing Concurrency in Cpp - Lucian Radu Teodorescu
+  - C++ Coroutines, from Scratch - Phil Nash
+  - Sockets - Applying the Unix Readiness Model When Composing Concurrent Operations in C++ - Filipp Gelman
 - [Debugging & Logging & Testing](Debugging%20&%20Logging%20&%20Testing.md)
   - Compilation Speedup Using C++ Modules: A Case Study - Chuanqi Xu
   - Back to Basics: Debugging in C++ - Mike Shah